nithu0115/eks-logs-collector/README.md

 #### *Prerequisites*:

 * Configure AWS CLI on the system where you will run the below commands.
-The IAM entity (User/Role) should have SSM permissions.
+The IAM entity (User/Role) should have permissions to run/invoke `aws ssm send-command` and `get-command-invocation` commands.

 * SSM agent should be installed and running on Worker Node(s).
 [How to Install SSM Agent link](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-manual-agent-install.html)